 About Northwell Health

 Northwell Health is New York State’s largest health care provider and private employer, with 21 hospitals and over 550 outpatient facilities.
 We care for more than two million people annually in the metro New York area and beyond, thanks to philanthropic support from our communities.
 Our 61,000 employees – 15,000+ nurses and nearly 3,400 physicians, including nearly 2,700 members of Northwell Health Physician Partners — are working to change health care for the better.
 We’re making breakthroughs in medicine at the Feinstein Institute.
-We’re training the next generation of medical professionals at the visionary Hofstra Northwell School of Medicine and the School of Graduate Nursing and Physician Assistant Studies.
-And we offer health insurance through CareConnect.
+We’re training the next generation of medical professionals at the visionary Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the School of Graduate Nursing and Physician Assistant Studies.
 For information on our more than 100 medical specialties, visit Northwell.edu.

 About Indivumed GmbH